Healthy You - Every Day

 A colonic cleanse, also called colonic irrigation, colonics, or colonic hydrotherapy, is a procedure done to wash the walls of the lower intestinal tract.

-3. Still, some health care providers may recommend colonic hydrotherapy.
-That does not mean it’s covered by your insurance.
+And the systems are usually not covered by insurance.
 For example, the Centers for Medicare and Medicaid Services states that “there are no conditions for which colonic irrigation is medically indicated and no evidence of therapeutic value.”

 Care for your colon